All-Systems-Electronics/AlcoMeasure/firmware/Series2/README.md

 The binary files need to be extracted (unzipped) before attempting to update.

 Multiple firmware files are contained in the zip:
+* AMFIMX_1_XXXX.S19 - For use in Series 2 IMX processor boards.
 * AMFK60_1_XXXX.S19 - For use in Series 2 K60 processor boards.
-* AMFIMX_1_XXXX.S19 - For use in Series 2 IMX processor boards.
+* AlcoMeasure1_XXXX.S19 - Also for use in Series 2 K60 processor boards.
+  * This version is included so that machines will older bootloaders can still locate the firmware file.

  # Firmware Versions
 Firmware versions >= 1.2000 must be used in all Series 2 WM1's.
 These were manufactured starting in August 2022.